The Smallest Man Who Ever Lived

 “The rust that grew between telephones” — Maroon

 A community reader links Maroon's "rust that grew between telephones" to The Smallest Man Who Ever Lived's "rusting my sparkling summer".
-Both use rust as the slow corrosion that time and neglect work on something once bright — a line of communication in one song, a season in the other — so that the image carries the same charge of a vivid thing dulled and eaten away.
+In both, rust is the slow corrosion that time and neglect work on something once bright: a line of communication in one song, a season in the other.
+Each turns a vivid thing dull and eaten away.

 starry-eyed, then disillusioned